 – Sibling Relationships: Siblings may feel neglected or resentful because the child with ADHD or LD requires extra attention.

-– Parental Conflict: Disagreements on how to best support the child can lead to increased conflict between parents, further strain family relationships and create a tense home environment.
+– Parental Conflict: Disagreements on how to best support the child can lead to increased conflict between parents, further strain family relationships and create a tense home environment. - Behavioural Issues:

 – Oppositional Behaviour: Frustration with academic tasks can lead to oppositional or defiant behaviour.